 Speaking up doesn’t mean saying the perfect thing.

-Being an effective communicator is an important skill for your studies, and your professional and personal life.
-Seminars provide the perfect opportunity to develop confidence in talking about your course content, but also general skills in group discussion, negotiation, debate, and participating in group work activities.
-Students do not arrive at Uni with all of these skills, but with practice you can graduate with much stronger communication skills.
+Being an effective communicator is an important skill for your studies and your professional and personal life.
+Seminars provide the perfect opportunity to develop confidence in talking about your course content but also general skills in group discussion, negotiation, debate, and participating in group work activities.
+Students do not arrive at Uni with all of these skills, but with practise you can graduate with much stronger communication skills.